-The previous article in this series is found at:
+The previous articles in this series are found at:

 Several additional posts addressing additional aspects of this topic are anticipated, including:

 Part 4 – DMF Paradigm – Analysis Begins